Transipedia/publication-ccle/README.md

 - plotly
 - seaborn

-All these are listed in the ``requirements.txt`` file.
-So, you can install python softwares and libraries with pip:
+All these are listed in the ``requirements.txt`` file, so, you can install all python software and libraries with pip:

 ```
 pip install -r requirements.txt